CongBao/ChatBot/README.md

 # ChatBot
 A simple implementation of RNN-based chat bot.

 Applied attention mechanism, mixed teacher forcing and greedy approach in training, and beam search in decoding.
+Deal with OOV problem in pre-trained word embeddings.

 ## Usage